owasp-dep-scan/blint/README.md

                         SBOM output file.
 Defaults to bom.json in current directory.
   --deep                Enable deep mode to collect more used symbols and modules aggressively.
 Slow
                         operation.
+  --stdout              Print the SBOM to stdout instead of a file.
 ```

 To test any binary, including default commands